GoogleCloudPlatform/ops-agent/docs/nginx.md

 Any fields that are blank or missing will not be present in the log entry.

-Error logs contain the following fields:
+Error logs contain the following fields in the [`LogEntry`](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry):

 | Field | Type | Description |
 | ---   | ---- | ----------- |